ammitra/XHYbbWW/README.md

 To generate the histograms for 2DAlphabet, run

 ```
-python perform_selection.py -s [setname] -y [year] [-v variation]
+python perform_selection.py [-v variation]
 ```

-Where the variation flag `-v` may be omitted if there is no desired variation to be made
+Where the variation flag `-v` may be omitted if there is no desired variation to be made.
+Until I figure out how best to offload this to Condor to be done in parallel, if you want to perform the selection with all variations (including none), just run `python all_variations.py`

 **WORK IN PROGRESS**